 Many supply chain logistics jobs pay well, provide benefits, and can lead to promotions.
 If an organization has a position with a future, it must put the opportunities involved with employment at the front of its recruitment practices.
 Industry Week said businesses should do what they can to take a personal interest in individual career paths to learn which goals new hires have and how managers can help.

-When training new millenial employees, it's important leaders have access to actual operational procedures so education matches what the individual will be expected to do on a daily basis.
+When training new millennial employees, it’s important leaders have access to actual operational procedures so education matches what the individual will be expected to do on a daily basis.
 Current employees make the best mentors, especially if the worker invests in the success of the recent hire.

 Organizations may want to offer incentives for mentorship including a raise in pay.
 A company should look at current schedule and resource data to determine what's the best way to utilize the experience of current employees without over taxing payroll or the daily workers.